kathianadiaz/DQB/README.md

 - Keras: Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
 It was developed with a focus on enabling fast experimentation.
 - Gym: Gym is a toolkit for developing and comparing reinforcement learning algorithms.
 It makes no assumptions about the structure of your agent, and is compatible with any numerical computation library, such as TensorFlow or Theano.
 - PLY: PLY is an implementation of lex and yacc parsing tools for Python
--Others: h5py, numpy, skimage, atari-py
+- Others: h5py, numpy, skimage, atari-py

 ## Video example

+You can watch the video example using this link: https://www.youtube.com/watch?v=uP0uPpyutjQ

 ## Final report

-To read the final report, find it in the repository by "Phase 3 - DQB.pdf" or use this link: https://github.com/kathianadiaz/DQB/blob/master/Phase%203%20-%20DQB.pdf
+The final report is in the repository by "Phase 3 - DQB.pdf".
+You can use this link: https://github.com/kathianadiaz/DQB/blob/master/Phase%203%20-%20DQB.pdf

 ## Developers